 Think of an electric bike as a conventional bicycle that also had a battery, motor, and mode of acceleration.
 The motor can be located in the hub of the front or rear wheel (hub drive) or within the crank of the pedals (mid-drive unit).
 The battery varies in volts and amperage in which the combination effects uphill power and distance.
 The battery can be located in either the rear rack or in the down tube of the bike's frame.
 There are two modes of acceleration, pedal assist and throttle.
 Pedal assist only activates the motor when you are pedaling (hence the name).
 Throttle allows you to engage the motor without the need to pedal (think of a moped).
 There are many combinations that effect battery life and riding style, so you'll want to consider all three when choosing a bike.

-Typically, electric bikes travel upwards of 20 miles per hour, but some can travel up to 28 miles per hour (and can be called S-Pedelecs).
+Typically, electric bikes travel upwards of 20 miles per hour, but some can travel up to 28 miles per hour.

 An electric bike's distance is ultimately dependent on their battery capacity.
-For example, Pedego has battery upgrades that can allow their bikes 35 - 60 miles of assistance.
-Other brands, like Stromer, have battery upgrades to allow up to 110 miles of travel.
-We typically say to expect an average of 25 - 40 miles on a bike.
+For example, other companies have battery upgrades that can allow their bikes 35 - 60 miles of assistance.
+Some brands like Stromer, have battery upgrades to allow up to 110 miles of travel.
+I typically say to expect an average of 25 - 40 miles on an E-bike.